cpldcpu/BitNetMCU/docs/documentation_2026.md

 | sINT4 / A4 | 99.04 ± 0.02% | 98.97 ± 0.07% | 0.0271 |
 | sINT4 / A8 | **99.14 ± 0.03%** | **99.06 ± 0.01%** | 0.0233 |

 What is notable is that NF4 achieves roughly the same accuracy for A4 and A8, while sINT4 degrades notably for A4.
 NF4/A4 is close to sINT4/A8.
-It appears that the slightly higher capacity of the NF4 weights allows to conter the degradtion observed for A4.
+It appears that the slightly higher capacity of the NF4 encoding helps preserve accuracy with lower bit activations.

-This is good news as it offers an avenue for post inference on CH32V003 without multiplier.
-However, when a multiplier is present, sINT4/A8 seems to be a better choice as it does not require accurate rounding with the 8 bit reciprocal.
+This is good news as it offers an avenue for post-training inference on CH32V003 without multiplier.
+However, when a multiplier is present, sINT4/A8 seems to be a better choice as it does not require accurate normalization.

 ## Optimized model architecture for dense models

 One challenge when using fully connected models for image classification is that not all pixels have the same relevance.
-So a lot of weights are associated with pixel that prove not meaningful information.
-Furthermore, the model is not able to learn simple modifications to the image, like a translation, without it being in the training set.
-The generalization capability of fully connected models is therefore limited.
+So a lot of weights are associated with pixels that prove not meaningful for the classification task.

-CNNs solve this by applying a set of filter to all pixels.
+CNNs solve this by applying a set of filters to all pixels.
 This works very well, as we can see from the +0.5% gain in accuracy.
-However, a disadvantage is the more complex implementation and also an increase of processing time (MACs).
+However, a disadvantage is the more complex implementation and also increased inference time due to larger model sizes.

 You can see an overview of the alternative architectures below.